Comparison Table At A Glance

 Can I see the COA before buying?

 Yes.
-Every NYS-licensed concentrate has a QR-accessible Certificate of Analysis on the package.
-Ask the budtender at any Alchemy location and they will pull it on the in-store iPad.
+Every licensed concentrate has a QR-accessible Certificate of Analysis on the package, and staff can usually pull it up for you at the counter.
 The cannabinoid panel, terpene profile, residual solvent panel, and contaminant panels are all readable before purchase.

 What is the difference between live resin and distillate?